Bhale Bhale Magadivoy: Plot

-Ajay, who is confused about the identity of Nandana's lover (as Lucky and his friend keep changing places depending on who is around at the moment) manages to get a video of Lucky romancing Nandana.
+Ajay, who is confused about the identity of Nandana's lover (as Lucky and his friend keep changing places depending on who is around at the moment), manages to get a video of Lucky romancing Nandana.
 When they all arrive back home, Ajay reveals Lucky's mental condition to Nandana, and they break up.
 On the day of Nandana's engagement with Ajay, Rao, who has become aware of the sincerity of Lucky's love, advises her to choose Lucky over Ajay.
 When Ajay makes it clear he intends to marry Nandana by force, Rao challenges Lucky to stop it, this time without forgetting.

 Rao meets Lucky and reveals that he has been aware of his love for Nandana since the moment she and Lucky met at the hospital, and that, since then, he has been watching to see how Lucky's amnesia might affect his relationship with Nandana.
-Lucky visits the temple where the marriage is scheduled to take place but ends up forgetting, instead buying a lemon soda.
+Lucky visits the temple where the marriage is scheduled to take place, but ends up forgetting, instead buying a lemon soda.
 However, this turns out to be a trick, as he wants to lure Ajay's henchmen into a false sense of security.
-He reaches the original marriage venue (actually an aluminium factory) in time with help from Ajay's henchmen and informally weds Nandana there after a duel with Ajay.
+He reaches the original marriage venue (actually an aluminium factory) in time with help from Ajay's henchmen and informally weds Nandana there, after a duel with Ajay.

-A week later, Rao visits Nandana and Lucky, a married couple, who tell him that Lucky's condition has been improved post marriage.
-During their conversations, Rao says that Ajay has been missing for a week and his father is concerned.
+A week later, Rao visits Nandana and Lucky, a married couple, who tell him that Lucky's condition has improved post marriage.
+During their conversations, Rao says that Ajay has been missing for a week, and his father is concerned.
 Lucky remembers that he tied Ajay with a rope at the factory.
-When he reaches the spot, and Ajay asks why he did not release him, Lucky replies, "Sorry boss, I forgot!".
+When he reaches the spot, and Ajay asks why he did not release him, Lucky apologizes and says he forgot.